 Guilt consumes me when my energy gets low and all I want is to have small pieces of space where it is truly all about me.
 I can feel the guilt creeping in just thinking about it.

 Where does guilt come from?
 Is there a guilt spectrum that we all live on?
-These are questions that I have been asking myself as I help autism moms navigate their guilt.
+These are questions that I have been asking myself as I help moms of autistic children navigate their guilt.